 I was exposed to a lot of noise

 Too much information

 I have always tried to be selective with the sources I was subscribed to.
-But at the same time, I wasn't comfortable with the idea of missing interesting stuff.
+But at the same time, I wasn’t comfortable with the idea of missing interesting stuff.
 The result is that I was subscribed to a lot of sites that published great content.
 This made it difficult to read all the new content periodically.
-This kind of stressed me out and prevented me from enjoying the things I read.
+This stressed me out and prevented me from enjoying the things I read.

 So I decided to drastically reduce my number of subscriptions.
 I reduced my subscriptions from 24 to 5:

 But more important that the specific sites themselves, which for sure will change with time, I clarified what I wanted from now on: